cortexlabs/cortex/examples/pytorch/image-classifier-onnx/README.md

 ## Define a deployment

-A `deployment` specifies a set of resources that are deployed as a single unit.
+A `deployment` specifies a set of resources that are deployed together.
 An `api` makes a model available as a web service that can serve real-time predictions.
 This configuration will download the model from the `cortex-examples` S3 bucket, preprocess the request payload and postprocess the model inference with the functions defined in `alexnet_handler.py`.

 ```yaml
 - kind: deployment